How We Farm

 We grow using Beyond Organic and Regenerative Agriculture, which is to say we go the maximum extent we can to look at the whole picture to always make sure we add more then we take by farming.
 We never use synthetic chemical sprays or GMOs.

-Organic or Non-GMO Seed is seeded in Dirtcraft Organics Seed Starting Mix.
+Organic or Non-GMO Seed is started in Dirtcraft Organics Seed Starting Mix.
 We source our seed from a variety of suppliers some include Sow True Seed, Johnny’s Selected Seed, Baker Creek Seeds, and Fedco Seeds.
 Seeds are sown in our high tunnel, and germinated in our living room.
 We transplant the seedlings (or direct seed) into our permanent beds.
-The beds got an application of pelleted dolomite lime to bring our acidic soil up to a more produce growing friendly pH.
-We only apply an organic compost from a local composter, Earth Farms.
+In The beginning, the beds got an application of pelleted dolomite lime to bring our acidic soil up to a more produce growing friendly pH.
+Now, we only apply an organic compost from a local composter, Earth Farms.

 We are 100% hand tool based farm.
 Produce is managed with row covers for pests and shade cloth for those hot summer days.
 We never use chemicals on the farm.
 Harvests are by us and are wash/packed in our purposeful built building.
 Produce is stored in our walk-in cooler.
 From germination to packing, it is all done our farm!

 We raise a breed of chickens called Golden Comets.
-We feed an Organic and Soy-Free Feed from a local mill Reedy Fork Farms, garden scraps and plenty of water.
+We feed an Organic, Soy & Gluten-Free Feed from a local mill Reedy Fork Organic Farms, garden scraps and plenty of water.
 The hens are raised on a variety of pasture and woodland habitat.
 Our chicken coop is mobile and surrounded by electric fencing to protect them from predators.
-The chickens are moved once they have almost exhausted their area, typically 2-3 weeks with 22 hens.
+The chickens are moved once they have almost exhausted their area, typically 2-3 weeks.
 We are using the chickens to disturb the wooded areas during the summer months and follow them with a planting of perennial grasses and forage allowing us to regenerate the land back to a silvopasture habitat.